-Another great museum for book lovers is the recently opened Naguib Mahfouz Museum in the heart of historic Cairo.
+Another great museum for book lovers is the Naguib Mahfouz Museum in the heart of historic Cairo.
 The museum is housed in a beautifully restored historic building opposite the equally impressive Wekelat al Ghoury and is home to a whole array of objects and documents detailing the life and work of Nobel Prize-winning novelist Naguib Mahfouz.
 For anyone wishing to get a better insight into the man behind some of Cairo’s most memorable novels, the museum is a great way to explore what inspired and drove Naguib Mahfouz throughout his long and colorful career.

 Taha Hussien Museum

 Although not known that well outside the Arab World, Taha Hussien is an incredibly important writer and modernist figure in the Arab world that changed the region’s cultural landscape irreversibly.
 The museum is at the former home of Taha Hussien and has preserved many of the rooms just as they were when he lived in the house to give you an insight into the mind of the man himself.

 Bayt Yakan Rare Books Library

 The appointment-only Bayt Yakan Rare Books Library is a beautiful library specializing in Arab architecture that just opened in Darb al-Ahmer in Islamic Cairo.
 The library itself is a beautiful example of historical restoration mixed with more contemporary design features and is a sight to behold.
 The library is part of Bayt Yakan, which is a restored historical residence that hosts a community garden and workshops for locals in the heart of Islamic Cairo.